cchauve/CompMath-Day-2023/README.md

 The hybrid data, that will be used as a proxy for ground truth, were polished using Pilon.

 The initial purpose of the work is to assess and compare the performances of several plasmids prediction methods.
-Potential foillow-up steps will include the analysis of the predicted plasmids.
+Potential follow-up steps will include the analysis of the predicted plasmids.

 ## Data